How to Do a Content Audit (the Strategic Way)

 “Is a high-traffic, low-conversion-rate article good or bad?
 The answer: it depends on the goal you’re trying to accomplish.”

-A spreadsheet of a thousand data points can tell any number of stories.
+A content audit spreadsheet of a thousand data points can tell any number of stories.
 Like our earlier example of both a guitarist and a music producer analyzing a song, you’ll get better results from your analysis if it’s focused on a particular area or problem.
-With that in mind, the first step of a content audit isn’t diving into the data—it’s narrowing the scope of the audit and working out where you want to focus.
+With that in mind, the first step of a content audit isn’t diving into the data — it’s narrowing the scope of the audit and working out where you want to focus.
+Then, you can continue the step-by-step content auditing process.

 1. Identify Your Main Area of Focus